qilingframework/rtfd.io/docs/ida.md

 ### Introduction

 This a plugin for [IDA Pro](https://www.hex-rays.com/products/ida/) which enables IDA Pro and [Qiling](https://github.com/qilingframework/qiling) to interact.
-In this way, IDA can debug, emulate and instrument binaries for multiple platforms and architectures from one single operation system.
+In this way, IDA Pro can debug, emulate and instrument binaries for multiple platforms and architectures from one single operation system.

 With the customizable scripting capability, it takes the plugin to higher level.
 Hooking codes and addresses, dynamic hotpatch on-the-fly, hijack loaded library, hijack syscall and other advanced API from Qiling Frame are able to perform within IDA Pro's powerful disassembly and decompile interface.